 SafetyWing offers low-cost Travel Medical Insurance to keep you covered on all your adventures.

 MITLA OAXACA ENTRANCE FEE

-WHAT TO EXPECT AT MITLA OAXACA
+WHAT TO EXPECT AT MITLA MEXICO

 Mitla is one of the most well-preserved archaeological sites in the Oaxaca Valley due to the dry climate which has conserved these impressive ruins for thousands of years.

 The most famous feature at Grupo del Norte (the main ruins at the Mitla Archaeological Site) is the mosaic stone carvings which you can see on the outer walls and also on the interior walls inside the complex.

 Inside the archaeological zone, there are two main structures that were inhabited as far back as 900 BC and it was the main religious center in the area.

 The site is surrounded by a fence of cactus plants and Iglesia de San Pablo (Church of San Pablo) stands prominently at the north end of the ruins.

 RELATED ARTICLE → 4 WEEK MEXICO ITINERARY

 The Most Functional Day Pack EVER!